-- For the transfer, connect, if not already done, the appropriate Ethernet port to your Ethernet. - 2.
-Open your project with the Siemens SIMATIC Manager. - 3. ▶ Set via 'Options → Set PG/PC Interface' the access path to "TCP/IP → Network card .... ". - 4.
-Click to 'PLC → Download' Download → the dialog "Select target module" is opened.
+5.10.2 Transfer via Eth nernet For transfer via Ethernet the CPU has the following interface:X4: Ethernet PG/OP channel Initialization So that you may access the Ethernet PG/OP channel you have to assign IP address parameters by means of the "initialization".
+(4) 'Assign IP address parameters' on page 43 Transfer 1.
+For the transfer, connect, if not already done, the appropriate Ethernet port to your Ethernet.
+2. Open your project with the Siemens SIMATIC Manager.
+3. Set via 'Options $\rightarrow$ Set PG/PC Interface' the access path to "TCP/IP $\rightarrow$ Network card ".
+4. Click to ' PLC → Download ' Download → the dialog "Select target module" is opened.
 Select your target module and enter the IP address parameters of the Ethernet PG/OP channel for connection.
-Provided that no new hardware configuration is transferred to the CPU, the entered Ethernet connection is permanently stored in the project as transfer channel. - 5.
-With [OK] the transfer is started.
+Provided that no new hardware configuration is transferred to the CPU, the entered Ethernet connection is permanently stored in the project as transfer channel.
+5. With [OK] the transfer is started.